 - Wrath of Khan marks the first time readers get significantly rewarded for keeping up with the novelverse.
 Pages 60 and 61 are an extended callback to McIntyre’s The Entropy Effect.
 Mandala Flynn now captains her own ship, the Magellan, a Galaxy-class cruiser built for extra-long-range exploration that is “most efficient around warp twelve”.
 No word, unfortunately, on whether such speed causes Flynn to mutate into a lizard and have sex with her navigator.

 - There’s also a more subtle one at the beginning during the Kobayashi Maru simulation, when Saavik calls for “Mr. Arrunja” (Maximo) to have a security team ready.

 - p.
 84: Everyone on the space station flips out over a video game taking up 50 megabytes.
 I guess the Trek timeline never made it to the “spend an entire day downloading updates on a throttled connection” stage of gaming.

-I give the novelization of Star Trek II: The Wrath of Khan 3.5 out of 5 bottles of Romulan ale.
 Most of what we will continue to receive from McIntyre is movie novelizations.
 Sadly, she only has one more original story waiting ahead of us: the event novel Enterprise: The First Adventure.
 I can’t help but feel like this is at least somewhat of a waste of her talents, but if we’re going to have someone doing movie novel duty, I’m at least glad it’s someone proven so capable.

 NEXT TIME: Black Fire